 Mythology & Religion

-- Furthermore on that topic, Angra Mainyu isn't so much a name as a title alluding to his nature.
+- Some more dualistic forms of Zoroastrianism claim Angra Mainyu (better known by the Persian name Ahriman) is the Evil Counterpart to Ahura Mazda.
+In other words, he is essentially the anti-God, or the god of evil.
+Angra Mainyu isn't so much a name as a title alluding to his nature.
 Angra can be translated as "destructive" or "malign", while Mainyu can mean "spirit" but also "mind", "concept" or "thought".
 Which means, Angra Mainyu is the Idea of Evil!

-- Set is portrayed as this to a degree in later versions of Egyptian Mythology, though contrary to popular opinion he wasn't a snake god, and was actually a good guy in earlier myths; Set lost ground as the Horus cult gained it in later centuries, and became more identified with foreigners and the desert, even becoming identified sometimes with the chaos-serpent he had used to fight.
+- Set is portrayed as this to a degree in later versions of the mythology, though contrary to popular opinion he wasn't a snake god, and was actually a good guy in earlier myths; Set lost ground as the Horus cult gained it in later centuries, and became more identified with foreigners and the desert, even becoming identified sometimes with the chaos-serpent he had used to fight.
 By the time Petrarch recorded the most familiar-to-moderns versions of the Egyptian gods, he was bidding fair for this role.

-- Satan is often portrayed this way in Western media, as a direct Evil Counterpart of God.
+- Meta-subversion.
+Satan is often portrayed this way in Western media, as a direct Evil Counterpart of God.
 This is the result of Word of Dante however and in contrast to most Christian doctrine, where Satan is recognized as being a far lesser power than God and has no chance of succeeding in his cosmic takeover bid.
-Satan is never described in The Bible as being a representation of evil, merely an evil angel.
+He's never described as being a representation of evil, merely an evil angel.
 However, while angels are nothing compared to YHWH that's because He's an omnipotent Cosmic Entity beyond all space-time, and angels still have god-like power (in the lesser sense).
 A comparison would be that Zoroastrianism portrays Ahriman as an Evil Overlord of a hostile empire, while Christianity portrays Satan as a terrorist.

 - The Demiurge of Gnosticism is a giant snake-lion-sun thing who created the physical world and all life in it.
 He is usually portrayed as prideful, destructive, myopic and dangerous.
 Interestingly, he is often depicted as thinking himself to be not only a good god but the only god period.